-Net debt of Australian and other 'advanced' economy governments as a pc of GDP, 2019 and projected 2022
+Net debt of Australian and other 'advanced' economy governments as a pc of GDP, 2021

-Sources: Australian Government, 2020-21 Budget Paper No. 1, Statement No. 11; New Zealand Treasury, Pre-Election Economic and Fiscal Update, 16th September 2020; IMF, Fiscal Monitor, October 2020.
-Return to "What's New".
+Sources: Australian Government, 2020-21 Budget Paper No. 1, Statement No. 11; New Zealand Treasury, Pre-Election Economic and Fiscal Update, 16th September 2020; IMF, Fiscal Monitor, April 2020 (note - the next edition of Fiscal Monitor will be released this Wednesday 14th October (Washington DC time).